hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

 ### Fediverse reserved hashtags

-In order for hashtags to be listed in this section, they must be shown to
+In order for hashtags to be considered reserved in the Fediverse context, they must be shown to be:
-be:

 * Used across the Fediverse
 * Extremely limited or narrow in scope